- Complete the master's programs application form.

 - For School Counseling Program: Submit Florida Department of Education Statement of Eligibility for Certification, indicating course work required.
 Include a copy of your teaching certificate (school counseling applicants only).
 Applicants may request a waiver of this requirement by contacting the Office of Graduate Admissions (954) 262-5760.

-- Where applicable for international students, applicants should submit TOEFL scores.
+- Where applicable for international students, applicants should submit English proficiency scores.

 - An interview or additional documentation may be required for purposes of screening or advisement.
 Applicants are responsible for ensuring that their file is complete and received by the announced deadline.
 Check on the status of your file with the Office of Graduate Admissions, (954) 262-5760, prior to the application deadline.